US 41 Transit Choices

 US 41 Transit Choices Study focuses on evaluating options that improve the speed and on time performance of transit services on US 41/Route 99.
 The goal is to identify projects that improve and enhance public transportation services by providing timely connections with other services operating throughout the region, as well as meeting future transportation needs to support the creation of vibrant places and equitable transportation choices.

-The US 41 corridor has been a priority of the Sarasota/Manatee Metropolitan Planning Organization (MPO) since the development of the 2035 Long Range Transportation Plan and continues to be a priority in the recently adopted Transform 2045 Long Range Transportation Plan (LRTP).
+The US 41 corridor has been a priority of the Sarasota/Manatee MPO since the development of the 2035 Long Range Transportation Plan and continues to be a priority in the Transform 2045 Long Range Transportation Plan (LRTP).
 The US 41 corridor is one of the MPO’s Multi Modal Emphasis Corridors (MMEC) and is considered a major travel corridor in the region.

 Long Range Transportation Plan